Hurricane Harvey and John Minor’s Trek

 In 2017, people along the Texas Gulf coast and I were preparing themselves for what was to be the most destructive natural disaster in the history of the United States.
 I’ve been through a hundred serious storms, but this one was shaping up to be a significant one.

 As the massive hurricane approached the Lone Star State’s coast last August, it was evident that the storm’s effect was going to last for years, and the forecasts seemed to tell the same story.
-I started in Amarillo that week when the weather turned and Harvey became a thing I travel down to Victoria Texas and then set up with the University of Florida hurricane research team.
+I started in Amarillo that week when the weather turned and Harvey became a thing I travelled down to Victoria, Texas and then set up with the University of Florida hurricane research team.

 I knew there were two sides to this storm’s effect.
 One side was the 145 mile-per-hour winds blasting down the beach that we were monitoring near the airport with our remote sensors.
 The other effect of the storm was the massive amount of water that powerful winds like those are able to move and dump onto a city.
 What ended up happening was catastrophic flooding in Houston and the surrounding areas that led to damages estimated at $125 billion.

 Wave after wave of record-breaking rain came – a staggering 50 inches in the Houston area where we were.
 It resulted in devastating flooding across the Gulf states.
 After roughly five days had passed, the hurricane moved east, putting an end to the rain.
 However, flooding was going to take several weeks to recede enough for the rebuilding and clean up to begin.
 I was there before Harvey showed up, during the violent storm, and helping people in the immediate aftermath…it was a big one.